pudly/schmopera-hugo/content/articles/candide.md

 related_companies = []
 related_people = []
-short_description = "If you're looking for a theatrical farce that will leave you with a lot of questions about the human condition, then look no further than Des Moines Metro Opera's charming production of Candide." slug = "candide" title = "Candide" youtube_url = ""
+short_description = "If you're looking for a theatrical farce that will leave you with a lot of questions about the human condition, then look no further than Des Moines Metro Opera's charming production of Candide." slug = "dont-let-the-upbeat-tunes-deceive-you-dmmos-candide" title = "Don't let the upbeat tunes deceive you: DMMO's Candide" youtube_url = ""

 +++